faizalpribadi/coding-test/README.md

 3. **Dummy JSON Data** (provided) with sales-related information.
 4. **Fiber** as additional backend with golang

-## Generate Information
+## General Information
-The architecture in Python uses modularity, while in Go it uses a Domain-Driven Design (DDD) approach and command based application.
+1. The architecture in Python uses modularity,
+2. The architecture in Golang use Domain-Driven Design (DDD) approach and comman based application

 ## How to setup (backend)
 ### Python